Periods of Chinese History

 Like for the territorial administration, the legal system was also different in the various regions of the Liao empire.
 While the Khitan part used the traditional Khitan law, the Bohai and Chinese parts of their empire were administered according to the Tang law.
 The most important revision of the Khitan law was the submission of the slaves to common law instead of delivering them to the goodwill of their master or owner.
 In cases where Chinese and

 Khitanswere involved, both law traditions had to be considered.
 In 1036 a new official law codex was issued, the Chongxi tiaozhi 重熙條制, and in 1070 the Xianyong tiaozhi 咸雍條制, unfortunately nothing of these law codices is preserved.
-The central police agency of the Liao empire was the "Great discipline bureau" dalisi 大理寺.
+The central police agency of the Liao empire was the Court of Judicial Review dalisi 大理寺.

 The empires of Liao and Jin 金 (1115-1234) followed this custom and even nominated their administrative units with five capitals.